andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 Ecosystems form the basis of all life on earth and without them we cannot survive as humans.
 We are part of the ecosystem whether we like it or not.
 Without this biosphere  we cannot easily exist as humans.

-This is why it is essential to be able to think in ecosystems when working with sustainable digitalization ; to see the development of company products in an ecological context.
+This is why it is essential to be able to think in ecosystems when working with sustainable digital development ; to see the development of company products in an ecological context.
 Ecology and understanding the interconnectedness of ecosystems provides useful knowledge about how our actions affect the environment on a systemic level.

 Some of the principles of ecology can be found in sustainability work in information technology.
 Both ecosystems and IT systems require a systemic understanding, and in IT we can also talk about "ecosystems".
 Just as apple trees cannot reproduce without the insects that pollinate them, the Android smartphone operating system cannot succeed without its own digital ecosystem .
 What this means is that Android would not be the same without the many phone types, apps and users that make up the product's unique ecosystem, and Android smartphones would lose essential features without the many developers who provide millions of apps for the phones.